 - SIM Card: $2 for 1.5 GB data with 30 day validity.

 Ukraine is an excellent yet often forgotten travel destination.
-Yes, the country was dangerous to travel in 2014, but now, it is safe, and its lowering currency value is a blessing to all of the budget travelers.
+Yes, the country was dangerous to travel to in 2014, but now, it is safe, and its lowering currency value is a blessing to all of the budget travelers.

 The best time to visit Ukraine is between May to June or in September.

-Ukraine is considered as an exciting destination in Europe due to its fortresses and mountains.
+Ukraine is considered an exciting destination in Europe due to its fortresses and mountains.
 The country has go-to places in city areas as well as rural areas.

 While in Ukraine, you must wander around the capital city, Kyiv.